kannah-coder/MiniCalculator-java/README.md

 # Menu-Driven Calculator

 A simple **Java console-based calculator** that allows the user to perform basic operations using a menu system.
 This program demonstrates the use of **loops**, **switch statements**, and **if conditions** in Java.
+This loop is simple as using basic conditons of java very much easy and understandable The methods in this calculator is additon,subtraction,multiplication,divison,modulus,power,check Even or Odd .

 ---